 Visit this to sign up for a free account for access to information about antiques and collectibles including price.

-Take practice tests in the following areas: Academic, Basic Skills, Civil Services, Cosmetology, EMS (Emergency Medical Services), Firefighter, Law Enforcement, Military, Online Courses (SAT Preparation), Postal Services, Real Estate, Teaching, and US Citizenship.
-Remote LearnAtest - Outside of the Library Accessible from anywhere with your LBFPL card number (no spaces).
+Take practice tests in the following areas: GED, Basic Skills, Civil Service, Cosmetology, EMS (Emergency Medical Services), Firefighter, Law Enforcement, Military, Online Courses (SAT Preparation), Postal Services, Real Estate, Teaching, and US Citizenship.
+You must register with a valid library card number.